Definite breast cancer risks

 Women who have children have a slightly lower risk of breast cancer than women who don't have children.
 And the risk reduces further the more children you have.
 Your age when you have your first child also has an effect.
 The younger you are when you have your first child, the lower your risk.

 Starting your periods (menarche) at an early age has been linked with an increased risk of breast cancer.
-And if you have a late menopause this increases your breast cancer risk.
+And if you have a late menopause this increases your breast cancer risk compared to women who have an earlier menopause.

 Statistical surveys in America and England have shown that white women have a higher risk of breast cancer than women from other ethnic groups.
 This is at least partly due to lifestyle factors.

-We know that a woman who has had breast cancer has an increased risk of getting breast cancer in the other breast.
+We know that a woman who has had breast cancer has an increased risk of getting another breast cancer.
+The cancer may occur in the same breast or in the other breast.
 Your specialist knows that too and will keep a close eye on you.
 If you do get a breast cancer in the other breast, it should be picked up quickly.

 You will have some protection against getting another breast cancer if you are taking hormone therapy to lower the risk of your breast cancer coming back.